Edit

 Configure open access for pipelines to your pool

-By default, every pipeline definition must be explicitly authorized to run in a self-hosted agent pool (like a Managed DevOps Pool) before it is run for the first time in that pool.
+By default, you must explicitly authorize each pipeline definition to run in a self-hosted agent pool (like a pool created by using Managed DevOps Pools) before it runs for the first time in that pool.

-Azure DevOps provides the following modes for authorizing pipelines to run in an agent pool.
+Azure DevOps provides the following modes to authorize pipelines to run in an agent pool.

-• Authorize specific pipelines - Individually authorize specific pipelines from an Azure DevOps project to run in the pool.
-This method is the default.
+• Authorize specific pipelines (default): Individually authorize specific pipelines from an Azure DevOps project to run in the pool.

-• Open access - Configure an agent pool at project level to be available for all pipelines in that project.
+• Open access: Configure an agent pool at the project level to be available for all pipelines in that project.

-Enable Allow all pipelines to run on the pool without an approval (open access) to configure the Open access agent pool setting in Azure DevOps when creating the pool.
+Enable Allow all pipelines to run on the pool without an approval (open access) to configure the Open access agent pool setting in Azure DevOps when you create the pool.

-The Allow all pipelines to run on the pool without an approval (open access) setting can be configured by Managed DevOps Pools only when the pool is created.
-After the Managed DevOps Pool is created, you can view and configure Open access on the corresponding agent pool in Azure DevOps for each project that uses the pool.
+You can configure the Allow all pipelines to run on the pool without an approval (open access) setting in Managed DevOps Pools only when you create the pool.
+After the pool is created, you can view and configure Open access on the corresponding agent pool in Azure DevOps for each project that uses the pool.

 • If Add pool to all projects is set to Yes, Managed DevOps Pools configures Open access for all pipelines in all projects.